 The School Operator

 The Fondation St. Luc was founded in 2001 as a sister organization of nph Haiti and is committed to giving orphans a meaningful purpose with work in the social sector when they leave the nph Children’s Village as young adults.
-The Fondation currently runs a nationwide network of 32 state-recognized primary schools, a secondary school for 3500 students, and two vocational colleges.
-All in all, more than 14,000 Haitian children have already benefited from the Foundation’s educational work, with schooling offered for free or only for a symbolic fee to the island nation’s poorer families.
+The foundation currently runs a nationwide network of 32 state-recognized primary schools, a secondary school for 3500 students, and two vocational colleges.
+All in all, more than 14,000 Haitian children have already benefited from the foundation’s educational work, with schooling offered for free or only for a symbolic fee to the island nation’s poorer families.